tnomoto/nonaligned_simple/README.md

 # Simplification with Non-Aligned Data

-This is a source code associated with [a paper with a title **Learning to Simplify with Data Hopelessly Out of Alignment**](https://arxiv.org/2204.00741).
+This is a source code associated with a paper with a title <br.>Pre-requisites[**Learning to Simplify with Data Hopelessly Out of Alignment**](https://arxiv.org/2204.00741).

 # Pre-requisites